This picture shows the parts of the system supporting human rights in B.C.

 - Help prepare an initial complaint or reply.

 - Indigenous Community Legal Clinic

 - Resources collected by BC’s Human Rights Tribunal

 If you need assistance, email us at email@example.com.

 Where can I get support?

 Below we list a number of resources for those experiencing distress.
 This list is not exhaustive and may not include the most appropriate resource to meet your needs.
-If you require assistance and don’t see a program here that’s right for you, please feel free to contact our Office for assistance by emailing email@example.com.
+If you require assistance and don’t see a program here that’s right for you, please feel free to contact our Office by emailing firstname.lastname@example.org.
 We strive to provide information or referrals in a timely manner to everyone who contacts us.
 You are also welcome to contact us to let us know of other useful resources that are not reflected in this list.

 Crisis Intervention & Suicide Prevention Centre of BC